-Our four-acre site next to Kidbrooke rail station is the first site to be made available as part of the Property Partnerships Framework.
-The site has the potential to deliver up to 400 homes, 50% of which will be affordable.
-As well as providing hundreds of genuinely affordable homes, the site can also provide new retail and commercial spaces, improved urban realm and an integrated bus station.
+Our four-acre site next to Kidbrooke rail station was the first site to be made available to our property partnerships framework.
+The site has the potential to deliver 400 homes, 50% of which will be affordable.
+As well as providing hundreds of genuinely affordable homes, the site will also provide new retail and commercial spaces, a hotel, improved urban realm and an integrated bus station.
 In March 2017 we announced Triangle London Developments (TLD) as our preferred bidder for the site.

 This is a 1.85 acre site above and around the proposed Nine Elms Northern line station.
 We have planning permission for 332 homes, and retail and commercial space.
 We will start on site when the station is finished in 2020.